CreativeInquiry/PEmbroider/API.md

 ### `void _rect(float x, float y, float w, float h)`
 ```
 Draw a rectangle using global settings.
-The unambigous backend for user-facing
+The unambigous backend for user-facing rect(), the ambigous one which can be affected by rectMode().
+Returns nothing because the result is directly pushed to the design.
 ```
 |parameter|description|
 |---|---|